juhi24/hy-poster/README.md

 How to use
 ----------

 Download your faculty logo from [Helsinki University logodomain](http://hy.logodomain.com/), preferably in eps format, to include it in the header of your poster.
-It is recommended to autocrop the logo using `epstool` to get rid of the extra margin in the logo:
+It is recommended to autocrop the logo using `epstool` to get rid of the extra margin in the image:

     epstool --copy --bbox inputfile.eps outputfile.eps